TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

   https://api-storage.cloud.toast.com/v1/AUTH_*****/container
 ```

-In making access requests to Objects, a valid authentication token received through a Tenant ID and an NHN Cloud User's ID issued from a related project is required.
+Requesting access to objects requires a valid authentication token received through an authorized tenant ID and an NHN Cloud user ID of a relevant project.
 <br/><br/>
 </details>

 <details>
-<summary>An example of allowing reading/writing rights to certain users regardless of Projects</summary>
+<summary>Examples of authorizing reading and writing to specific users regardless of the project</summary>

 ```
 $ curl -i -X POST \